 Can I use solar panels to power a heat pump?

-Solar energy and heat pumps are both popular options for environmentally friendly home solutions.
-But can you combine the two?
+Solar power and air source heat pumps are both popular options for environmentally friendly home solutions.
+Each can be used to heat and cool your home effectively, but can you combine the two?
 Read on to learn more about combining these systems.

 Can you run a heat pump with solar?